 The Big Event has never been limited to meetings or tasks to complete.
 The values that it has taught me have naturally surfaced in other areas of my life…. they inform my artwork, the other organizations I’ve been involved in, and the types of things I want to do post-graduation.
 And of course, meeting other students through The Big Event has shown me how inspiring it is to be surrounded by people who value service, leadership, and community.

 I am grateful to have found The Big Event as a freshman, and even more so to have been able to continue my involvement until the end of my senior year.
 Along with my major, it has been the most important part of my college experience.
 Although Ut Prosim looked different than expected this year, all the preparation was as valuable as if the day of had been able to happen.
-I hope that homeowners who requested projects and students who signed up to volunteer are excited to jump into it again next year, and I am excited to see The Big Event 2021 happen.
+I hope that homeowners (who can make a eXp’s search to know about their property’s true value) who requested projects and students who signed up to volunteer are excited to jump into it again next year, and I am excited to see The Big Event 2021 happen.